An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Properties of the numerical scheme

-A similar scaling holds for the computation of the propagation function \eqref{PropEquation} addressed in (ii).
-The number of dimensions simulated determinate the number of summations and as it is a local property it has to be performed for each grid point separately.
+where $\mathcal{W}_\text{D}$ is the computational load.
+A similar scaling holds for an integration step of \eqref{PropEquation} addressed in (ii).
+The number of spatial dimensions $D$ determines the number of summations.
+The right hand side of \eqref{PropEquationNonlin} has to be evaluated for each grid point of the lattice and thus the scaling becomes

 where $\mathcal{W}_\text{M}$ is the computational load encountered for the evaluation of \eqref{PropEquation}.
-We note the term plus one in \eqref{Eq:MatrixScalling} comes from the multiplication of the sum with the $(1+A)$ matrix in \eqref{PropEquation}.
+We note that the term plus one in \eqref{Eq:MatrixScalling} comes from the multiplication of the sum with the $(1-A)$ matrix in \eqref{PropEquation}.

-The load for the solution of the ODEs (iii) depends on the choice of the solver.
+The load for the solution of the ODE (iii) depends on the choice of the solver.
 For the {\it CVODE} solver used in the present paper details can be found in \cite{SUNDIALS}.
-However, as the integration of the ODEs in \eqref{PropEquation} strongly depends on the problem under consideration its scaling depends on the frequencies involved, the strength of the nonlinearities, the precision required and so on.
+However, as the integration of the ODE in \eqref{PropEquation} strongly depends on the problem under consideration its scaling depends on the frequencies involved, the strength of the nonlinearities, the precision required and so on